 Panax ginseng has been found to increase penile rigidity, girth, and duration of erection in men with ED.
 Among its erection-enhancing qualities, it has also been shown to boost libido and satisfaction.

 How safe is Panax ginseng?

 Caution is advised when using Panax ginseng in combination with certain pharmaceuticals such as warfarin, oral hypoglycemic agents, insulin, and phenelzine, so it's best to talk to your doctor before trying it out.

 Propionyl-L-carnitine (also known as Glycine Propionyl-L-Carnitine) is a naturally occurring amino acid found in the body.
 It’s thought to help treat erectile dysfunction by helping blood vessels to relax.

 How effective is Propionyl-L-carnitine?

 In summary - it’s something to consider for people with diabetes, where sildenafil doesn’t seem to have worked.
-A study discovered taking propionyl-L-carnitine (PLC) in combination with sildenafil was more successful in treating patients with both ED and diabetes than sildenafil alone.
+One study discovered taking propionyl-L-carnitine (PLC) in combination with sildenafil was more successful in treating patients with both ED and diabetes than sildenafil alone.

 How safe is Propionyl-L-carnitine?

 Perhaps the most exotic-sounding addition to our list, yohimbe (also known as yohimbine) is an extract of the bark of the central African tree Pausinystalia yohimbe.

 Given its natural and tropical origins, you may be tempted to over-romanticise this particular natural erectile dysfunction cure.
 However, its effectiveness as a treatment is relatively, ahem, anti-climactic.

 How effective is Yohimbe?

 Not very.
 Only a handful of men have claimed yohimbine had any significant impact on their erections.
 Among the men who reacted positively to yohimbe, only a fraction of them (5%) reported being completely satisfied with the results.

 How safe is Yohimbe?